feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/circuit_builder.md

 - Move them together
 - Delete multiple areas at once
 - View combined properties
-- Add all to a region at once
+- Add all to a circuit at once

 ## Keyboard Shortcuts